curran/dataviz-course-2018/README.md

 Feel free to use any of this material for your own teaching or work!

-If you appreciate my work and this free content, please consider backing this [Kickstarter campaign for VizHub 2.0](https://www.kickstarter.com/projects/curran/vizhub-20-a-data-visualization-platform) as a way to say "thank you".
-Thank you!

 If you prefer a single 13-hour video, check out this [compilation video from FreeCodeCamp](https://www.youtube.com/watch?v=_8V5o2UHG0E), which contains the exact same video content as the links below.

 ## Week 1